pythonicmux/esp8266-wifi-setup/README.md

 the ESP chip will write it into EEPROM memory, so that it can remember next time you boot it up.

-If you want to reset memory, just power up the chip and connect IO2 to GND.
+If you want to reset memory, just power up the chip, connect IO2 to GND and then reconnect it to power.
 This resets memory and restarts the chip.
+Make sure you reconnect IO2 to power before you actually enter new Wi-Fi info into memory!
 Note that if your laptop remains connected to wifi without interruption, restart your computer's wifi connections, as it probably didn't register that the ESP chip turned off and then back on, and it may not work until you reconnect to it.